On the performance of downlink NOMA in underlay spectrum sharing: Results and Discussion

 Fig.~\ref{Fig_CapInt} shows a comparison of the average achievable sum-rate for IntICSI and IntSCSI NOMA and OMA systems.
 It is evident from the figure that the NOMA-based system outperforms the corresponding OMA-based system in terms of achievable sum-rate for large values of $N$.
 It is noteworthy that in contrast to the behavior in the case of outage probability, the performance degradation in IntSCSI system as compared to IntICSI system in terms of achievable rate due to information loss is significant even for large values of $N$.
+We have also plotted the asymptotic sum-rate for the NOMA system using~\eqref{Sec_IntCSI_CapClosed_Asymptotic} for IntICSI and~\eqref{Sec_IntNoCSI_CapClosed_Asymptotic} for IntSCSI, which shows a close agreement with the exact sum-rate for large $I$.

 In Fig.~\ref{Fig_CapPowIntCSI}, the average achievable sum-rate for the PowIntICSI NOMA/OMA system is shown for different values of $N$ and $P_{\mathrm{peak}}$.
 Interestingly, the difference between the sum-rate of the NOMA systems with $P_{\mathrm{peak}} = 45$ dB and $50$ dB is less significant in the interference-constrained regime, whereas the performance difference between the two systems becomes significant in the power-constrained regime.